Loan programs available

 Borrowers must complete the Direct Loan Entrance Counseling online at studentloans.gov.

 FEDERAL PERKINS LOAN.
-(Up to $5,500 per year; renewable) This loan is made available by the U.S. Department of Education and WWU.
-Students may borrow up to $27,500 during their entire undergraduate period of study.
+This loan was last available for the 17-18 school year and was made available by the U.S. Department of Education and WWU.
+Students could have borrowed up to $27,500 during their entire undergraduate period of study.
 Repayment begins six to nine months after the borrower ceases to be enrolled at least half-time.
 Repayment may be extended up to 10 years with an interest rate of 5%.
 A portion or all of this loan may be cancelled by working in certain occupations or the Peace Corps.
 (This loan program has been discontinued by the federal government at this time.)

 INSTITUTIONAL LOANS.
 (Up to $5,000 per year; renewable) These loans are provided through the generous gifts of friends of the University.
 Terms are similar to those of the Federal Perkins Loan program, and repayment begins nine months after the recipient's student status ends.